Destiny 2: Post-release content

 In addition to these expansions, Destiny 2 features limited time seasonal events that recur annually tied to real-world holidays, many introduced during its first year of service.
 These events are free to all players, offering unique gear and cosmetic items for completing special gameplay modes and quests offered during the event period, and new Triumph and Milestones for players to achieve.
 "The Dawning" event originated from Destiny themed around the holiday season, with players worked to craft special cookies to deliver to NPCs across the System.
 "Guardian Games" is a mid-year themed event typically associated with both the summer season as well as the Summer Olympic Games.
 Each class of Guardian are challenged in a friendly contest to earn the most points for their class.
-"Solstice of Heroes" was original introduced in 2018 to celebrate the end of the Red War campaign but has since played out as a mid-year event, where players work to improve special armor by completing various challenges.
+"Solstice of Heroes" (later shortened to "Solstice") was originally introduced in 2018 to celebrate the end of the Red War campaign but has since played out as a mid-year event, where players work to improve special armor by completing various challenges.
 The "Festival of the Lost" is a Halloween-themed event, where players hunt down special enemies in spooky-themed versions of world areas to collect candy and gain rewards.
-"The Revelry" had been offered in 2019 and 2020, an event to celebrate the start of spring.
+"The Revelry" was a one-time event in 2019, which celebrated the start of spring; it was replaced by Guardian Games in 2020.
 "Crimson Days", the Valentine's Day-themed event from Year 2 (2016) of the original Destiny, featured a 2-versus-2 Crucible mode that encouraged teammates to stay close to improve their winning chances, but this was also retired in 2020.